aleen42/css/codrops/pseudoClass/active/active.md

 ## :active [**Back**](./../pseudoClass.md)

 - `:active` is a CSS pseudo-class.
-It specifies and selects an element based on a state—the active state—and is used to apply styles to an element when it matches that state.
+It specifies and selects an element based on a state, the active state, and is used to apply styles to an element when it matches that state.

 ```css
 ::selection {